NHL-leading Bruins acquire Orlov, Hathaway from Capitals

+“Let’s hope we stay healthy and try to take a run, play our best hockey at the right time,” Bruins general manager Don Sweeney said in a call with reporters.
+“It's going to be a hard path.
+It's a hard path to get in.
+It's even harder once you are in.”

-Boston sent a 2023 first-round pick, a 2024 second-rounder, a 2025 third-rounder and forward Craig Smith to Washington and an additional 2023 fifth-rounder to Minnesota.
-The Capitals retained half of Orlov’s salary and the Wild got the extra pick for retaining an extra 25% to make Boston’s cap situation work.
+Boston sent a 2023 first-round pick, a 2024 second-rounder, a 2025 third-rounder and Smith to Washington.
+The Capitals retained half of Orlov’s salary and Minnesota will pay 25%; the Wild will receive a 2023 fifth-rounder for helping Boston stay under the cap.

-The move gives the Bruins extra size and toughness on the blue line and up front while they try to turn one of the best regular seasons in hockey history into a deep playoff run.
+Sweeney said Orlov and Garnet were arranging travel so they can join the Bruins on on their four-game trip, which began Thursday night against Seattle.
+They will join the team with the NHL's best record after leaving one that won it all in 2018 but hasn't gotten out of the first round since and is struggling to get into postseason position this season.

+“They've been a ridiculously competitive and successful part of the (Capitals) organization,” Sweeney said.
+“So (they're) a little bit shocked.
+But once they hear the excitement in our voice in bringing them on board, it quickly shifts.”

 The Capitals are selling at the trade deadline for the first time since Alex Ovechkin’s rookie year more than a decade and a half ago.